 What is a Declaration of Parentage?

-This guide explains what a declaration of parentage is, what you can do to resolve disputes about whether a man is the child’s father, and how to apply to the court for a Declaration of Parentage which definitively states who are a child’s actual legal parents.
+This guide explains what a declaration of parentage is, what you can do to resolve disputes about whether a man is the child’s father, and how to apply to the court for a Declaration of Parentage in accordance to the family law act, which definitively states who are a child’s actual legal parents.

 A legal definition